JuliaPy/SymPy.jl/README.md

 argument, `1`, is converted by `PyCall` into a Python object for the function to process.

-In the initial example, slightly rewritten, we could have written:
+In the initial example, slightly rewritten, we could have issued:

 ```
 x = symbols("x")